simplymadeapps/simple_scheduler/README.md

 #### :at (optional)

-This is the starting point for the `every` duration.
-If not given, the job will run immediately when the configuration file is loaded for the first time and will follow the `every` duration to determine future execution times.
+This is the starting point for the `:every` duration.
+If not given, the job will run immediately when the configuration file is loaded for the first time and will follow the `:every` duration to determine future execution times.

 Valid string formats/examples: